Geometry-Aware Attention Guidance for Diffusion Models via Modern Hopfield Dynamics: Preliminary

-where $\texttt{At}$ and $\texttt{At}_{\alpha}$ denote the original dense and sparse attention layers, respectively.
-We focus exclusively on cross-attention, as sparse self-attention can degrade generation performance~\cite{pladis}.
-Inheriting the properties of Hopfield dynamics, $\texttt{At}_{\alpha}$ benefits from enhanced noise robustness and faster convergence.
-PLADIS \cite{pladis} leverages these advantages by adopting sparse attention as the relatively strong component in its extrapolation framework (\cref{attn:extra}) to improve generation quality.
+Note that we focus exclusively on \textbf{cross-attention} for two reasons: (1) text-to-image alignment, our primary objective, is mediated by cross-attention layers, where text tokens act as stored memory patterns; and (2) sparsifying self-attention has been reported to degrade generation~\cite{pladis}.
+Inheriting the properties of Hopfield dynamics, $\Att_\alpha$ benefits from enhanced noise robustness and faster convergence, which PLADIS~\cite{pladis} leverages by adopting sparse attention as the strong component in~\eqref{eq:attn_extra}.